Girl Scouts Brownie Potter Badge Workshop and Tour

 We are located within White River State Park.

 Indianapolis, IN 46204

 This collection is a display of diversity.
-Everything from photographs, beadwork, works on paper and canvas, to beaver fur, hides, and large installations are exhibited here for visitors to understand Native and Western art outside of typical representations.
+Everything from photographs, beadwork, and works on paper and canvas to beaver fur, hides, and large installations are exhibited here for visitors to understand Native and Western art outside of typical representations.